633 W 5th Street #2890

 Did You Get In A Redondo Beach Bicycle Path Accident And Need Help Now?
 Call Us!

 Are you tired of all the radio ads and billboards?
 So are we.
 I am attorney Michael Ehline.
-Having lived and worked in Redondo Beach since 2001, I know a little something about our town that lawyers from out of state and market here don't.
+Having lived and worked in Redondo Beach since 2001, I know little about our town that lawyers from out of state and market here don’t.
 My kids went to school with some of yours.
 We ride the Redondo Beach bike paths.
-In short, your not just a file with us; you are also our friend.
+In short, you’re not just a file with us; you are also our friend.
 Because of this, I created this Redondo Beach bicycle accident page to assist mourning parents and others injured due to getting hit by a car, truck, or bus in Redondo Beach, Hermosa Beach, or Manhattan Beach, California.
-Having recovered over $150 million for satisfied clients, you, too, will clearly see the Ehline difference below.
+Having recovered over $150 million for satisfied clients, you will also see the Ehline difference below.

 Of particular interest, North Redondo houses around two-thirds of the city’s children.
 Many of these kids ride bicycles and skateboards.
 With so many schools in operation during the week, injuries to kids and teachers are higher immediately before and right after designated school hours.

 An Uptick in Unintentional Redondo Beach Bicycle Accidents?

 Sadly, we have recently seen an uptick in deadly street accidents.
 For example, a Metro bus near Knob Hill recently killed helmeted children while they were bicycle riding along PCH.
 This city’s bicycle-friendly reputation is belied by the local government’s failure to create common-sense solutions to the substantially changed conditions presented modernly.